-- We advise you to exercise a high degree of caution in all parts of eastern Sabah covered by the ESSZone due to the heightened security measures in place.
-See under Safety and Security for further information.
+- We advise you to exercise a high degree of caution in all parts of eastern Sabah covered by the Eastern Sabah Safety Zone (ESSZone) due to the heightened security measures in place.
+Authorities have imposed a curfew on all travel by water between 1800 hrs and 0600 hrs.
+See under Safety and security for further information.

-- Smoke haze across some parts of Malaysia including Kuala Lumpur is usual from June to October.
+- Smoke haze across some parts of Malaysia including Kuala Lumpur is usual from June to October but can occur at any time of the year.
 When haze levels are high the Malaysian authorities recommend limiting outdoor activity.
 See under Health for further information.

-- If you are intending to travel overland from Malaysia to Thailand, you should also read the travel advice for Thailand which recommends that Australians do not travel to the far southern Thai provinces of Yala, Pattani, Narathiwat and Songkhla, including overland travel from and to the Malaysian border through these provinces.
+- If you are intending to travel overland from Malaysia to Thailand, you should also read the travel advice for Thailand which recommends that Australians do not travel to or through the far southern Thai provinces of Yala, Pattani, Narathiwat and Songkhla.

 - Be a smart traveller.
 Before heading overseas: